“The bitterness of poor quality remains long after low pricing is forgotten.” – Anonymous

-Eye exam by an OSU Veterinary Ophthalmologist.
+Eye exam by a board certified Veterinary Ophthalmologist.
 The breed can be prone to eye disorders.
 If you are researching breeders and a Veterinary Ophthalmologist exam doesn't come with the puppy, go elsewhere.
 It's an easy and typically inexpensive (under $150) exam and the baseline for every eye disorder that can occur later in life.

 A 20 day happiness guarantee in the event that a puppy just isn't working into your family.
 (See our complete warranty by clicking on the big purple box at the top of this page that says "Health Warranty")